toidiu/toidiu.github.io/content/blog/2024_08_22_rust_primitives.md

 ### Shared ownership
 In the Ownership section we discussed how the Rust compiler enforces exclusive ownership of data.
-The Rust compiler enforces these rules at compile time, but sometimes there is a need to relax these rules to runtime.
-The [rc](https://doc.rust-lang.org/std/rc/index.html) module doesn't eliminate the rules, but instead "shifts" them to runtime.
+The Rust compiler enforces these rules at compile-time, but sometimes there is a need to relax these rules to runtime.
+The [`rc`](https://doc.rust-lang.org/std/rc/index.html) module doesn't eliminate the rules, but instead "shifts" them to runtime.

 #### Rc
-[Rc](https://doc.rust-lang.org/std/rc/struct.Rc.html) allows us to shift how the Ownership rules are enforced.
-Let refer back to the guarantees provided by Ownership and connect them to how Rc achieve the same at runtime:
+[Rc](https://doc.rust-lang.org/std/rc/struct.Rc.html) allows us to shift how the Ownership and Lifetime rules are enforced.
+Let see how Rc achieves the same guarantees provided by Ownership and Lifetime:

+Ownership:
 1. prevent double free
 2. prevent accessing memory after free

+Lifetime:

+3. prevent invalid or dangling references

 Rc allocates data on the heap (by default Rust allocates on the stack) and then tracking the number of access via a 'non-atomic' (single threaded) reference count.
-Each access, `Rc::clone()`, increments the reference count and each `drop()` decrements the count.
+Each access, `Rc::clone()`, increments the reference count and each `drop()` decrements the count .
 If the count reaches '0', there are no outstanding references to the data and we can free it (**1.** prevents double free).
 Once the last reference is dropped, its impossible to create new references (**2.** prevents accessing memory after free).
+Together, the logic behind Rc helps ensure that references are valid (**3.** prevents invalid or dangling references).

 Here is a Rust playground [link](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=21622aa0d3d60c9fd73aee58d9717f07)